-If you're worried about updating your Mac to macOS Catalina (perhaps due to incompatible software), or if you are testing the beta version of macOS Big Sur and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.
+If you're worried about updating your Mac to macOS Big Sur or Catalina (perhaps due to incompatible software), or if you are testing a beta version of macOS Big Sur and don't want to risk messing up your system, you don't have to install the update on your Mac at all - you can install it on an external hard drive instead.

 In this tutorial we explain how to run macOS from an external drive in four simple steps: